john-cd/rust_howto/bk/drafts/categories/cryptography/password_hashing.md

 The original use for a KDF is key derivation, the generation of multiple keys from secret passwords or passphrases.

-Despite their original use for key derivation, KDFs are possibly better known for their use in password [hashing][p~hashing] (password verification by hash comparison), as used by the [`passwd`][wikipedia~passwd]{{hi:passwd}} file or `shadow` password file.
+Despite their original use for key derivation, KDFs are possibly better known for their use in password [hashing][p~hashing] (password verification by hash comparison), as used by the [`passwd`][wikipedia~passwd]↗{{hi:passwd}} file or `shadow` password file.
 Password hash [functions][p~functions] should be relatively expensive to calculate in case of brute-force attacks, and the key stretching of KDFs happen to provide this characteristic.
-Despite their original use for key derivation, KDFs are possibly better known for their use in password [hashing][p~hashing] (password verification by hash comparison), as used by the [`passwd`][wikipedia~passwd]{{hi:passwd}} file or `shadow` password file.
+Despite their original use for key derivation, KDFs are possibly better known for their use in password [hashing][p~hashing] (password verification by hash comparison), as used by the [`passwd`][wikipedia~passwd]↗{{hi:passwd}} file or `shadow` password file.
 Password hash [functions][p~functions] should be relatively expensive to calculate in case of brute-force attacks, and the key stretching of KDFs happen to provide this characteristic.

 In that role, key derivation [functions][p~functions] take a password, a salt, (and sometimes a cost factor) as inputs, then generate a password hash - deliberately slowly.
 Their purpose is to make each password guessing trial by an attacker who has obtained a password hash file expensive and therefore the cost of a guessing attack high or prohibitive.
 In cryptography, "salt" refers to non-secret, random data added to input data before hashing it.